-Part-time work for students in Singapore: All you need to know
+Part-time work for students in Singapore: Law you need to know

 1. Official requirements for students working part-time in Singapore

 Ministry of Manpower states that teenagers who are citizens or PR can work in Singapore so long as they stick to the rules.
-They must be aged between 13 and 16 years when they start (depending on the type of job), but they must also adhere to the following conditions:
+The minimum age to work part-time in Singapore is 13 years old and they must also adhere to the following conditions:

 - They are not permitted to work between 11pm and 6am.